Dwayne Goettel: Growing tensions and side projects (1989–1992)

-Conflict arose within the band, with Goettel and Key often siding against Ogre, whom they felt had lost interest in working with Skinny Puppy and wanted a solo career.
+Conflict arose within the band, with Goettel and Key often siding against Ogre, who they felt had lost interest in working with Skinny Puppy and wanted a solo career.
 Following the production, Goettel and Key took a brief hiatus from the group and moved to Toronto to work on other projects.
 The duo formed Hilt with Key's longtime associate Al Nelson and released the album Call the Ambulance Before I Hurt Myself in 1990.
 Goettel said he preferred the atmosphere when recording with Hilt to that of Skinny Puppy, believing it to be more enjoyable experience.
 Another project, Doubting Thomas, served to showcase the material the duo had written for Skinny Puppy but was considered "too mellow" to make the cut.
 Goettel also helped with Key and Bill Leeb's project called Cyberaktif, which he said was his least favorite of the side projects.
 Pleased with the work he was doing, Goettel was unsure if Skinny Puppy would ever return from the fallout of Rabies.
 "Just the fact that there was so much satisfaction coming from outside Skinny Puppy led to that feeling of 'The End'".

 However, the duo returned to Vancouver and reunited with Ogre at Mushroom Studios to produce 1990's Too Dark Park.
 A year later, the group were recording their final album for Nettwerk Records, Last Rights.
 The production was "tense and unhealthy" with the band working in shifts; Goettel and Key would use the studio by day while Ogre came in at night under the supervision of producer Dave "Rave" Ogilvie.
 Goettel and Key had access to new digital editing equipment which allowed them to spend more time on post-production than on previous records.
 For the track "Download", Goettel spent two months collecting and composing an array of sounds to be used for the song, and with the assistance of Anthony Valcic, edited them together during a 14 hour long session.
 That same year, Goettel returned with Key and Legendary Pink Dots singer Edward Ka-Spel for the release of The Tear Garden's The Last Man to Fly, having joined them previously for 1987's Tired Eyes Slowly Burning.